zhezhaoa/ngram2vec/README.md

 ## Contact us

 We are looking forward to receiving your questions and advice to this toolkit.
 We will reply you as soon as possible.
-We will further perfect this toolkit in a few weeks, including reimplement word2vecf and glovef in python.<br>
+We will further perfect this toolkit in a few weeks, including reimplement word2vecf and glovef in python and open line2features interface to better support adding arbitrary features.<br>
 Zhe Zhao, helloworld@ruc.edu.cn<br>
 Bofang Li, libofang@ruc.edu.cn<br>
 Shen Li, shen@mail.bnu.edu.cn